 Stölzle-Czestochowa offers sophisticated in-house, premium quality decoration facilities, as well.
 Acid etching or screen printing, as well as laser engraving and lacquering can provide individual branding for Prestige glass items such as Perfumery & Cosmetics, Tableware and Prestige Spirits.

 Stoelzle Masnières Parfumerie SAS

-The renowned French Glassworks, formerly known as Verreries de Masnières is situated in the north of France, approximately 150 km from Paris.
+The renowned French glass factory, formerly known as Verreries de Masnières is situated in the north of France, approximately 150 km from Paris.
 The factory was set up by François Boulanger, trader in Cambrai, in Masnières, near Saint Quentin canal, and was inaugurated in 1818.
 In December 2013 the glassworks as well as the Decoration Company allocated nearby, joined Stölzle Glass Group and became Stoelzle Masnières SAS and Stoelzle Masnières Décoration SAS.
 In May 2015 the corporate forms of the two French sites were changed to Stoelzle Masnières Parfumerie SAS and Stoelzle Manières Parfumerie Décoration SAS.

 100% of Stoelzle Masnières Parfumerie’s total output is produced for the international high-end Perfumery and Cosmetics market.
 Main part of the products are based on custom designs.
 Standards, however are available and can easily be branded adding the final touch of luxury with sophisticated decoration techniques in the nearby decoration facility.

 Approximately 171 million glass containers are being produced in extra-white flint glass per annum.
 Some of the production lines are additionally equipped to manufacture feeder coloured glass.